 - Once cooled, roll in butter then in cinnamon and sugar mix.

 Tips for shaping churros

-- A pastry bag with a metal tip will give you that classic outer texture, but a plastic bag with the edge cut off works as well.
+- A pastry bag with a metal tip will give you those classic outer ridges and texture, but a plastic bag with the edge cut off works as well.